thirtybees/docs/thirtybees/merchants-guide/paypal.md

 #Paypal Module by thirty bees

-Current Version as of writing: PayPal v4.0.0 by thirty bees
+Needs introduction and screen captures.

 ## Setting up the PayPal Module

 In admin, navigate to Modules and Services, List of Modules, Payments and Gateways.

-Click “Configure” in PayPal v4.0.0 - by Thirty Bees "Accepts payments by credit cards (CB, Visa, MasterCard, Amex, Aurore, Cofinoga, 4 stars) with PayPal."
+- Search for **Paypal**
+- Click **Configure **

-Next, open a new browser window and go here:
+- Open a new browser window and go here:

 https://developer.paypal.com/ (or here: https://developer.paypal.com/developer/applications/) and log in.

 Please note that sometimes you have to double-click to get a submenu from the left side of the page to open.
 For example, if you scroll down to the “LIVE” menu and click “Transactions”, if single-clicking doesn’t work, double click it!
-(I added this first to avoid frustration.)

 - Log in with your normal PayPal credentials. (email and password).
 - Click “dashboard” at the top right of the page.